jdpaton/stackato-assist/README.md

 # Stackato-Assist
-## A helper utility for running your app on Stackato
+## A utility library for easy assistance in getting your node app running on Stackato.

 ## Install